ByrumLab/proteiNorm/README.md

 # proteiNorm

+## This tool is now available as part of the proteoDA R package (https://github.com/ByrumLab/proteoDA)

 The app has been updated to work with R 4.2.2.
 Data from both mass spectrometry quantitation methods, Tandem Mass Tag (TMT) and label-free mass spectrometry, are supported.

 ## Data Requirements